 Viewed from a different angle, it is clear many other drivers scoured the grass along the curb before one took it an increment further.

 Understandably, state and local governments have not improved every road in these often rural environments to the degree that it has a curb.
-The absence of one would make it difficult if not impossible for a trucker to notice when he or she has turned too sharply.
+The absence of a curb would make it difficult if not impossible for a trucker to notice when he or she has turned too sharply.

 The example below, again from Caseyville, shows what appears to me like a more serious accident waiting to happen: a curbless street near a trailer drop yard, in which the drivers skimming over into the verge can come within a hair’s breadth of clipping that thick yellow cable.

 The cable could be stabilizing a number of tall objects—a power line among them.
-Bollards or rocks placed right along this curve would be a cheaper and most likely more effective solution than building a curb: the introduction of an unexpected obstacle is far more likely to attract attention than a continuous curb that a trucker could cross complacently.
+Bollards or rocks placed right along this curve would be a cheaper and most likely more effective solution than building a curb: the introduction of an unexpected obstacle–a protrusion, perhaps even something resembling a cairn (like this one, only much smaller will suffice)–is far more likely to attract attention than a continuous curb that a trucker could cross complacently.

-As Omniscient Nomad explains, in Figure A, the driver did not allow himself or herself sufficient time and space to prepare for the right hand turn.
+As Omniscient Nomad explains, in Figure A, the driver did not allow himself or herself sufficient time and space to prepare for the right hand turn, at an intersection where the engineered turn radii are too small and tight to accommodate tractor trailers.
 In these instances, the fishtailing trailer may cross into three (if not all four) lanes in an intersection of two-way streets, forcing other drivers to back up to give enough room.
-Figure B shows a correct button hook, minimizing the likelihood of curbing or concurrent calamity by colliding with cars nearby.
+Figure B shows a correct button hook, minimizing the likelihood of curb jumping or concurrent calamity by colliding with cars nearby.

-The trucking industry may seem like it owns the road, but, as all of us have seen (even if we don’t always notice) trucks are generally subject to many higher restrictions than conventional automobiles, whether it be through weigh stations, restricted tunnels, lower speed limits, or just outright prohibitions, such as this mildly ironic sign near Durant, Mississippi.
+The trucking industry may seem like it owns the road, but, as all of us have seen (even if we don’t always notice) trucks are generally subject to many higher restrictions than conventional automobiles, whether it be through weigh stations, restricted tunnels, or lower speed limits.
+And the acquisition of a Commercial Drivers License (CRL) requires considerably higher standards than a conventional passenger vehicle.
+The regulations affecting truckers may also include outright prohibitions, such as this mildly ironic sign near Durant, Mississippi.